percona/postgres/contrib/pg_tde/documentation/docs/release-notes/rc.md

 * [PG-1378](https://perconadev.atlassian.net/browse/PG-1378) - Fixed the issue with toast tables created by ALTER TABLE command not being encrypted

+* [PG-1379](https://perconadev.atlassian.net/browse/PG-1379) - Fixed sequence and alter table handling in the event trigger

 * [PG-1222](https://perconadev.atlassian.net/browse/PG-1222) - Fixed the bug with  confused relations with the same `RelFileNumber` in different databases

+* [PG-1400](https://perconadev.atlassian.net/browse/PG-1400) - Corrected the pg_tde_change_key_provider naming in help

+* [PG-1401](https://perconadev.atlassian.net/browse/PG-1401) - Fixed the issue with inheriting an encryption status during the ALTER TABLE SET access method command execution by basing a new encryption status only on the new encryption setting

+* [PG-1414](https://perconadev.atlassian.net/browse/PG-1414) - Fixed the error message wording when configuring WAL encryption by referencing to a correct function

+* [PG-1450](https://perconadev.atlassian.net/browse/PG-1450) - Fixed the `pg_tde_delete_key_provider()` function behavior when called multiple times by ignoring already deleted records.

+* [PG-1451](https://perconadev.atlassian.net/browse/PG-1451) -Fixed the issue with the repeating error message about inability to retrieve a principal key even when a user creates non-encrypted tables by checking the current transaction ID in both the event trigger start function and during a file creation.
+If the transaction changed during the setup of the current event trigger data, the event trigger is reset.

+* [PG-1473](https://perconadev.atlassian.net/browse/PG-1473) - Allowed only users with key viewer privileges to execute `pg_tde_verify_principal_key()` and `pg_tde_verify_global_principal_key()` functions

+* [PG-1474](https://perconadev.atlassian.net/browse/PG-1474) - Fixed the issue with the principal key reference corruption when reassigning it to a key provider with the same name by setting the key name in vault/kmip getters

+* [PG-1476](https://perconadev.atlassian.net/browse/PG-1476) - Fixed the issue with the server failing to start when WAL encryption is enabled by creating a new principal key for WAL in case only one default key exists in the database

+* [PG-1479](https://perconadev.atlassian.net/browse/PG-1479), [PG-1480](https://perconadev.atlassian.net/browse/PG-1480) - Fixed the issue with the lost access to data after the global key provider change and the server restart by fixing the incorrect parameter order in default key rotation

+* [PG-1489](https://perconadev.atlassian.net/browse/PG-1489) - Fixed the issue with replicating the keys and key provider configuration by creating the `pg_td` directory on the replica server.